 No matter what your application needs, a little or a lot, OSS provides it.
 The OSS compiler's features include generation of:

 Does your application need to do automatic decoding?
 Handle multiple ASN.1 versions?
 Work in a multi-threading environment?
 Does your spec contain values, extensible types and information object sets?
-Then you need the the full featured OSS compiler.
-It generates valid Java code no matter what spec you use (H323, PKCS, RANAP, NBAP are just a few of the specs that our customers use that our compiler handles with no problem).
+Then you need the full featured OSS compiler.
+It generates valid Java code no matter what spec you use (RRC, S1/X2, RANAP, NBAP are just a few of the specs that our customers use that our compiler handles with no problem).

 Special features enable the OSS compiler to:

 The encoder/decoder consists of a class called Coder, of which the essential methods are encode() and decode().